How Much Does An Epoxy Floor Cost?

 Epoxy is a floor coating.
 It does not act as its own floor.
 Therefore, epoxy flooring is in addition to other flooring materials, such as concrete, laminate or wood.
-With that in mind, the average epoxy flooring costs range between $2.50 and $9.75 per square foot.
+With that in mind, average epoxy flooring costs range between $2.50 and $9.75 per square foot.
 Most epoxy floor costs breakdown as followed:

 Total Epoxy Flooring Cost

 Epoxy Flooring Material Costs

 Looking at the table above, material and labor costs are generally split in half.
 More often than not, you can keep your epoxy floor material cost below $3/sf if you choose neutral colors and a water-based epoxy.
-To ensure you’re not overpaying for your new epoxy floors, please see all epoxy flooring price factors below.
+To ensure your epoxy resin flooring cost stays low, please see all epoxy flooring price factors below.

 Epoxy Flooring Labor Costs

 Most homeowners hire local flooring contractors to install their epoxy floors.
 If you do the same, you have to assume an extra $1/sf to $5/sf on top of your epoxy material costs.
-Other homeowners try to minimize their total project cost and DIY.
-However, unless you are a DIY veteran, epoxy flooring installation can be difficult and messy.
-On the other hand, experienced contractors can ensure a beautiful and clean job in one day.
+Other homeowners try to minimize their total epoxy floor cost and DIY.
+However, unless you’re a DIY veteran, epoxy flooring installation can be difficult and messy.
+On the other hand, experienced flooring contractors can ensure a beautiful and clean job in one day.

 Epoxy Flooring Cost Factors

-The epoxy flooring costs above can seem daunting, but fortunately, there are ways to decrease your epoxy costs (besides DIYing):
+The epoxy flooring costs above can seem daunting, but fortunately, there are ways to decrease your epoxy resin flooring costs (besides DIYing):

 - Epoxy Type: There are two types of epoxy; solid and water-based.
-Solid epoxy last longer and as expected, costs roughly twice as much as water-based epoxy.
+Solid epoxy is more durable and as expected, costs roughly twice as much as water-based epoxy.
 We’ll cover the pros and cons of both epoxy options in the section below.

 - Size of Project: Just like any flooring project, larger areas require larger pocketbooks.
 Installing epoxy floors is a very manual process.
 Besides more materials, larger projects require more time.
 If you hire a pro, that extra time costs more.
-Therefore, to limit your epoxy floor cost, consider helping out.
+Therefore, to limit your metallic epoxy floor cost, consider helping out.